-I converted an Epson EcoTank-4760 printer into a sublimation printer.
+I have FOUR sublimation printers.
+I first converted an Epson EcoTank-4760 printer into a sublimation printer.
 I chose the 4760 over the 2720 because I found it on sale at my local Best Buy and because it has a regular paper tray, unlike the 2720 which has just as a paper input area in the rear of the machine.
 Paper trays save time and material, and I’m a big fan of them!
 The 4760 also has a faster print speed, which I like.

 I hope you enjoyed this guide to choosing the best sublimation printer!
 If you know me, you know I am all about any tool that can take our crafts, and our lives, to the next level!